GRAND MIRAMAR: Hundreds of people get scammed in Puerto Vallarta

 The costumers were also told that their timeshares were part of a high range rent system, that is to say, other vacacionists would pay big amounts of money and that money would be refund to the timeshare owners.
 Other clients decided not to keep paying and received many threatening phone calls, and when they came back to cancel the contract, no one was able to solve their issue.

-One more victim, Mark T. Wilgus, told his bad experience in Puerto Vallarta with Grand Miramar.
+One more victim, Mark T. Wilgus, told his bad experience in Puerto Vallarta with GM.
 He said that on August 12th, 2010; he made a 5 hours tour in the resort.
 He was offered a 4 weeks a year membership.
 He bought a property for 24,810 USD, and he was told that he would get his money back in a short period, but the days went by and he didn’t get anything.

 In this fraud, the reputation of the Bank of America was damaged, since they were the ones that should’ve known that Grand Miramar was inducing the clients to buy a timeshare –through high pressure sales tactics- with the use of credit cards to finance the membership payment.
 The ones who got lucky were those who attended the timeshare presentation without buying, but they left the place very angry and upset, since the salespeople were very aggressive to them.